kaosf/cure-general-election/README.md

 ## TODO

-* Be joined this project by collaborators (both on Github and on Heroku)
+* Be joined some collaborators to this project (both on Github and on Heroku)
 * Enhance UI and designs
 * Write tests